 Kendwa is another popular beach.
 While it is much quieter than Nungwi Beach you can find more resorts here.
 The sunsets at Kendwa beach are legendary and the water is clear and good for swimming and snorkeling.
 You will find the luxury property Zuri Zanzibar Hotel and Resort here

 Matemwe beach can be found slightly to the east of Nungwi and Kendwa.
 It can be tidal here but it is relatively untouched by tourism.

 Things to do in Zanzibar

 Zanzibar offers unique experiences and there are some great things to do on Zanzibar.
-For lovers of the ocean, there is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life and a very secret beach.
-Once we hear about this sandbank, that is listed as one eight secret beaches in the world you will want to go check it out.
+For lovers of the ocean, there is fantastic snorkeling, kite surfing, sunset Dhow cruises, a giant turtle sanctuary and an abundance of colorful sea life, and a very secret beach.
+Once we hear about this sandbank, which is listed as one of eight secret beaches in the world you will want to go check it out.

 Nakupenda, a secret beach in Zanzibar

 Nakupenda Sandbank is one of the best eight secret beaches in the world.
 It is just a 20-minute boat ride away from Stone Town to this little strip of sand in the middle of the ocean.
 You can have the whole beach to yourselves if you go early in the morning.